JustalK/SERVER-API-EMPTY/README.md

 Before committing, `Husky` will force the tests to be run and will validate or not the new push.

+I also added `dotenv-encode` for encoding or decoding the env files.

 ## Plan of the presentation

 I explain with all the details how I build the project and my way of working.